AxtMueller/Windows-Kernel-Explorer/README.md

 3. In order to disclose as little personal information as possible (IP address, online time, etc.), I do not use instant messaging.
 Just write what you want in the E-MAIL.
 4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.
 ### Paid services:
 1. Binary customization: You will get a customized version of WKE without copyright information and digital signature, this will prevent some software from detecting WKE based on the program characteristics.
-Add your customized copyright information and a digital signature different from the public version is also possible.
+Add your customized copyright information and sign files with a different certificate than the public version is also possible.
 The customized version of WKE is without VMP, so it can be run on 64-bit Windows with HVCI enabled.
 2. Partial source code acquisition: You will get the source code of specific features that you are interested in.
 3. Complete source code acquisition: You will get the complete source code of WKE.
 4. Software production: Write the user-mode program or kernel-mode driver according to your needs.
 This service is only available to customers who have purchased any of the above services.